 Children, however, need to wear age appropriate, comfortable shoes so they can easily move about.

 During auditions, your face should be like a blank canvas, too.

 As such, keep your makeup as natural or minimal as possible.
 This means using only a foundation, concealer (if necessary), mascara, blusher, and a skin tone lipstick or gloss.

 4. Keep your hair out of your face

 Before you walk the runway, make sure your hair is pulled back and out of your face.
 You can tie it in a simple ponytail or a bun.
 However, you may be asked to wear it down; make sure you have some bobby pins to tidy up those stray ends.

-If your hair is short, you can style it up but make sure you don’t go over the top.
+If your hair is short, you can style it up but make sure you don’t go over the top, or you can get quality ponytail clip in hair extension from a reputable online shop..
 Ensure you don’t have any bangs covering your face as well.

 1. Show up wearing brightly-colored and crazy patterned clothes